 As an independent, tax-exempt 501(c)(3) not-for-profit charitable organization, CLOCKSS is committed to keeping its fees affordable, for libraries and publishers of all sizes and budgets to participate in CLOCKSS.
 Low operating costs make it possible to keep this commitment.

-Download a CLOCKSS overview in the following languages:
+Download a CLOCKSS overview: